-After you have gathered the necessary information, and outlined a site map for your website, it is time to decide on a specific look and feel for your website.
+After you have gathered the necessary information and outlined a sitemap for your website, it is time to decide on a specific look and feel for your website.

 One of the main factors when deciding on a specific look and feel is the kind of target audience that you will be aiming for.
-For example, a website that is targeting financial institutions will usually look quite different to a website that is designed for a teenagers looking to kill time.
-During this phase, you need to find elegant ways to incorporate your company logo and colors for powerful branding and fortification of your company identity on the site.
+For example, a website that is targeting financial institutions will usually look quite different to a website that is designed for teenagers looking to kill time.
+During this phase, you need to find elegant ways to incorporate your company logo and colours for powerful branding and fortification of your company identity on the site.

 Usually, during this phase, several prototype designs will be created by your web designer in the form of a JPEG image that illustrates what the final look and feel of your website will be.
 In many cases, these mockups will be sent via email.
 Meanwhile, some developers take things a step further and provide you with a closed off section of their own website where you can view your own website being developed as a work in progress.